 And also long drippy streaks.
 Don’t copy me.

-You can spray the solution on with a spritzing bottle or gently pour the solution into a container and using a soft rag, lift and dap all over so there are no streaks.
+You can spray the solution on with a spray bottle or gently pour the solution into a container and using a soft rag, lift and dap all over so there are no streaks.

 7. Hose or bath the mirror in water again and let dry.
-You can repeat the spritzing/dabbing/drying part until you are satisfied with the end result which you will see by looking at the other side of the mirror.
+You can repeat the spraying or dabbing and drying step until you are satisfied with the end result which you will see by looking at the other side of the mirror.

 8. Finally, paint the back of the mirror with black paint to seal it all in.